galnir/Master-Bot/README.md

 Get [brew](https://brew.sh), then enter 'brew install postgresql'.

-Create a `.env` file in the root directory of the project and copy the contents of `.env.example` to it.
-Change 'john' and 'doe' to the name of your OS's user.
+Create a `.env` file in the bot/ folder and copy the contents of `.env.example` to it.
+Change 'john' and 'doe' to the name of your OS' user.

 #### Windows